 Some in the industry think the growth is driven due to Utah’s “lax” labor, tax, and other regulatory laws.
 Many even think that the recent boom in manufacturing is due to lower-than-average real estate costs and our many local amenities.

 “I think some of that statement is true,” says Mr. Bingham.
 “However, we actually rank about middle of the pack with the 50 states in terms of overall tax burden.
 Real estate costs are definitely rising and that will have an effect long term.
-We do have a skilled workforce, but more importantly we have the largest family size in the country and the lowest median age, which helps us with continuing to increase the skilled workforce here in the state.”
+We do have a skilled workforce, but more importantly, we have the largest family size in the country and the lowest median age, which helps us with continuing to increase the skilled workforce here in the state.”

-The Challenges Of Manufacturing In Utah
+The Challenges In Utah

 Any kind of rapid growth in any job sector undoubtedly has an effect on the state, the economy, and even the environment.
 With manufacturing jobs growing as fast as they did, there are definitely a few growing pains.

 “Air-quality is always a concern in our valley,” says Mr. Bingham “Salt Lake City is in a bowl surrounded by mountains on almost all sides, and during the winter, as you well know, the inversions can be difficult to manage.
 If we can’t work with the Environmental Protection Agency (EPA) and the state Department of Air Quality (DAQ) to meet the requirements for the Statewide Implementation Plan (SIP) for Particulate Matter (PM) 2.5 it could have a drastic impact on the ability of manufacturers to expand.”

 However, the air quality isn’t the only concern for those companies looking to pursue manufacturing throughout the state, it’s also the potential lack of talent.